 My broad research area is Babylonian and Assyrian intellectual history, literature and religion, with an emphasis on the late second and first millennia BC.
 I specialize in the evolution of cuneiform scholarship, particularly in response to cultural and political change in Babylonia.
 My interests also extend into the wider ancient Middle East.

-Religions and Mythologies of the Ancient Near East
+Religions and Mythologies of the Ancient Middle East

 2017.
 ‘Prayer and Praise in the City of Assur’.
 In Heffron, Y., Stone, A. B., and M. J. Worthington (eds), At the Dawn of History: Ancient Near Eastern Studies in Honour of J. N. Postgate, 797-811.
 Winona Lake, Indiana: Eisenbrauns.